vaishnavisharma6/vaishnavisharma6.github.io/codes.markdown

 <br/>

 Some other small codes that I have written (and think are useful).
-I try my best to update them frequently. **Project codes are currently private.**
+I try my best to update them frequently.

 1. Some algorithms to numerically solve Boundary value problems: <a href = "https://github.com/vaishnavisharma6/TIFR-Internship-code">Code</a>.